Nozbe/Michael.team/en/about.md

 ## Things I used to do:

 * I wrote a book on [productivity](/productivity): [**10 Steps to Ultimate Productivity**](https://productivitycourse.com){:target='_blank'}, also available in [Polish](https://kursproduktywnosci.pl){:target='_blank'} and [Chinese](https://10steps.tw){:target='_blank'}
 * Between 2015-2021 I used to co-host ["The Podcast .
-FM"](/podcast) with [Radek](https://michael.gratis/radex) - on "technology, productivity tips, business, publishing, and whatever else comes to mind..." - we recorded than 200 episodes recorded to date!
+FM"](/podcast) with [Radek](https://michael.gratis/radex) - on "technology, productivity tips, business, publishing, and whatever else comes to mind..." - we recorded more than 200 episodes!
 * Between 2008-2017 I used to run the [Productive!
 Magazine](http://productivemag.com/issues) where together with other productivity experts we shared our best tips and tricks.
 All the issues are available for free on the web in **[English](http://productivemag.com)**, [Polish](http://productivemag.pl), [Spanish](http://productivemag.es), [Dutch](http://productivemag.nl) and [Japanese](http://productivemag.jp)
 * Before Nozbe (i.e. before 2007) as [apivision.com](http://apivision.com) I was a one-man web marketing department/consultant for [BuySculpture.com](https://buysculpture.com)
 * Before that in the early 2000s I failed at launching several startups: [RSS publishing with HitRSS.com](/hitrss/), [Email auto-responders with Wyslij.info](http://wyslij.info) and banner-agency "ELLO".
 I also wrote a Windows launcher [called QTbar](/qtbar/) when I was in collage.